 1. Keep a detailed list of the books you borrow.

 One of the hardest parts about borrowing from the library for us is that the books get scattered around the house.
 They’re taken to various bedrooms at naptime, brought along for a car ride, accidentally shelved with our personal collection, etc. That’s not a big deal when there are only 3-5 books to hunt from, but if you’re taking out several dozen books, it can be a huge headache!

-If your library has an online system, it may keep track of the books you’ve borrowed automatically.
+If your library has an online system, it may automatically keep track of the books you’ve borrowed.
 If not, ask your librarian to print you a list when you check out or make a quick list yourself before the books get scattered.